 No matter how understanding an insurance adjuster may seem, it is their bottom line they are more concerned with, not yours.
-At Lependorf & Silverstein, P.C., we can handle the insurance companies for you to ensure that you have the opportunity to receive full and just compensation.
+At Lependorf & Silverstein, P.C., we can handle the insurance companies for you to ensure that you have the best opportunity to receive full and just compensation.
 Far too often, insurance companies will offer accident survivors much lower settlement amounts than they may be entitled to.
 Insurance companies may also deny valid claims or unnecessarily delay or prolong the process as an attempt to discourage claimants.

 Escalator accidents can be complex due to potential involvement of premises liability and product liability issues.
 There are specific rules and regulations for the production, installment, inspection, and maintenance of escalators, and escalator parts.
 Therefore, multiple parties may be held legally responsible for any injuries or deaths that occur due to oversight or negligence relating to escalator hazards.